Golden Damask Rose Wedding Cake Decorating and Baking Tutorial

 Paul introduces us to this beautiful contemporary wedding cake that incorporates many different techniques including damask stencilling, lace work, baroque-style touches, creating a brushed metallic effect and making beautiful sugar roses.
 He also creates some lovely, delicate naked leaves to bring the whole design together.
 This damask cake is perfect for weddings or for other special occasions such as an anniversary or significant birthday.
 This is aimed at intermediate to advance cake designers and will take around three days to make, allowing for drying time.

-There are some techniques that are assumed knowledge and are therefore not listed as lessons within this tutorial, but they can be found by following the links to Icing Round Cakes, Ganaching Cakes and Stacking Cakes which are within our Free Beginners section.
-Feel free to ask for any advice at any time.
+There are some techniques that are assumed knowledge and are therefore not listed as lessons within this tutorial, but they can be found by following the links to Icing Round Cakes, Ganaching Cakes and Stacking Cakes which are within our Beginners section.

 We would love to see your take on the Golden Damask Rose Wedding Cake – please share your photos with us on our Facebook page!